1jour1vin

 Bettane & Desseauve

 Since 2006, this estate has belonged to Sacha Lichine, former owner of Château Prieuré-Lichine in Margaux.
-With the help of Patrick Léon (ex-Mouton-Rothschild), he has largely taken over to produce wines of great definition.
+He has taken it back into his own hands to produce wines of great definition, with the help of Patrick Léon (formerly of Mouton-Rothschild).
 Their Garrus cuvée is probably the most expensive Provence rosé on the market.

 Decanter